List of fastest production cars by acceleration: Production car definition

-By acceleration to (less than 3 seconds)
+By 0– (less than 3.0 s)

-Only independent times may be listed.
 Many elements change how fast the car can accelerate to 60 mph.
 Tires, elevation above sea level, weight of the driver, testing equipment, weather conditions and surface of testing track all influence these times.
-One-foot rollout before the timer starts is used by some North American publications, so times from which the first foot of acceleration was subtracted are allowed.
+Since one-foot rollout before the timer starts is used by some North American publications, times which exclude the time of the first foot of acceleration are included.
+All times are independently tested and verified.

-By 1/4 mile or 402 meter times (11.0 seconds or less)
+By mile times (11.0 s or less)

-By 0–100 km/h (0–62 mph) time (3.0 seconds or less)
+By 0–100 km/h (62 mph) time (3.0 s or less)

-These are standing start (no rollout allowed) acceleration times measured by independent, reliable sources.
+These are standing start (no rollout allowed) acceleration times measured by independent, reliable sources (thus these are not precisely comparable with the first table where even 9.5-96.6 km/h times are allowed).